Pregnant Bristol Palin Announces Gender Of Her Third Baby With Cute Family Photo

 “Just love your family and so happy for you.”

-There’s no word yet on what Bristol plans on naming her new baby daughter, but stay tuned as more updates become available!
+There’s no word yet on what Bristol plans on naming her new baby daughter, but stay tuned as more updates become available.

 [Featured Image by Araya Diaz/Getty Images]